 Which soap should you buy?

 Soap and washing your hands has been a hot topic of conversation since the beginning of the pandemic.
 From beauty soap with tea tree oil to natural soap and germ protection soap, the questions about which is best can leave you wondering what to buy.
 To make your choice easier, we’ve taken the guesswork out and provided some answers.

 Bar soap vs liquid soap – which one is better?

 Bar and liquid soaps are equally effective in lowering the number of microbes on our skin.
 Because both have surfactants, one is not better than the other.
 Whilst the choice is entirely up to you, you can’t go wrong if you’re selecting either from the Lifebuoy range.
 Many people find that there’s room in their household for both.
 Some people prefer a liquid soap next to the kitchen and bathroom sinks, with bar soap in the shower or bath.

 Lifebuoy’s range of hygiene bar soaps and liquid handwashes have special germ protection additives that are designed to deliver germ protection for you and your family.
 A family favourite, is the Lifebuoy Tea Tree & Aloe Vera soap.
 This variant will leave you and your loved ones feeling clean and fresh.
 Wash your hands regularly and correctly, and soon your children will be doing the same.

 Winter hygiene tips

-Wash your hands with Lifebuoy antibacterial soap or handwash to get rid of germs that can easily spread during winter.
+Wash your hands with Lifebuoy soap or handwash to get rid of germs that can easily spread during winter.

 Why Do We Wash Our Hands Before Eating?